nglasl/silverstripe-apiwesome/README.md

 ![token](https://raw.githubusercontent.com/nglasl/silverstripe-apiwesome/master/images/apiwesome-token.png)

-The security token generation and validation is modular, and can still be used when the JSON/XML is disabled (more below):
+The security token generation and validation is modular, and can still be used when the JSON/XML is completely disabled (more below):

 ```yaml
 SecurityAdmin: